Quantum Liouville Cosmology: Wavefunctions at one loop and beyond

 Thus far, in this section, we have focused on the small spherical cap saddle.
-The asymptotic expansion of $J_{-\nu}(\nu x) = \cos(\pi \nu) J_\nu(\nu x) - \sin(\pi \nu) J_\nu(\nu x)$, with $\nu > 0$, is rapidly oscillating due to the trigonometric $\cos(\pi \nu)$ and $\sin(\pi \nu)$, which are not present in our semiclassical analysis.
-However, \dlmfeqcite{10.17.4}
+The asymptotic expansion of $J_{-\nu}(\nu x) = \cos(\pi \nu) J_\nu(\nu x) - \sin(\pi \nu) Y_\nu(\nu x)$, with $\nu > 0$, is rapidly oscillating due to the trigonometric $\cos(\pi \nu)$ and $\sin(\pi \nu)$, which are not present in our semiclassical analysis.
+However, \dlmfeqcite{10.19.3}

 which is identical to the asymptotic expansion \eqref{eq:Bessel_J_basic_asympt} up to a factor $-2$ and, crucially, the overall sign of the exponent.
-This is precisely what we expect from the semiclassical analysis since $\gamma_\ell^{\text{(large cap)}} = 1/\gamma_\ell^{\text{(small cap)}}$, see e.g.~\eqref{eq:Psi_ell_heavy_tree} where the signs of the exponents of $e^{\sqrt{1-\ell^{\prime\+ 2}}}$ are opposite but those of $\gamma_\ell$ the same.
+This is precisely what we expect from the semiclassical analysis since $\gamma_\ell^\textnormal{(large cap)} = 1/\gamma_\ell^\textnormal{(small cap)}$, see e.g.\ \eqref{eq:Psi_ell_heavy_tree} where the signs of the exponents of $e^{\sqrt{1-\ell^{\prime\+ 2}}}$ are opposite but those of $\gamma_\ell$ the same.
 Hence, the two saddle points generate the two linearly independent solutions to the WDW equation.
 Semiclassically, the only difference between the two wavefunctions is which $\Lambda_{\mathrm{b}\ast}$ saddle contributes.
 Correspondingly, we expect there to be an alternative integration contour for the inverse Laplace transform \eqref{eq:fixed_length_inv_Laplace} that produces a Vilenkin-like wavefunction.
 Note that this is different from the analytic continuation $\alpha \to -q-\alpha$ discussed below \eqref{eq:Bessel_J_Laplace} since, here, the $K$-representation is the same for both wavefunctions.
 It would be interesting to pursue the two-loop calculation to verify that the $\mathcal{O}(\beta^2)$ contributions around the two saddles come with opposite signs, as predicted by the asymptotic expansion of the Bessel functions.
+It would also be interesting to understand whether there exists a physical principle that selects a particular integration contour, and how such a prescription would compare with the bootstrap-based proposal of \cite{Bautista:2021ogd}, which effectively leads to a specific linear combination of the two WDW solutions.
+We leave these questions to future work.

 The asymptotic expansions above are valid in the regime where the saddles are real ($\ell' \leq 1$).
 Notably, the power-law decay of the Hartle--Hawking-like wavefunction as $\ell \to 0$ is not only a feature at the saddle point level but persists at the full quantum level, although the power receives quantum corrections.
 This follows immediately from the small $z$ expansion $J_\nu(z) \sim z^\nu$ of the Bessel function.
 When $\ell' \geq 1$, the Hartle--Hawking-like wavefunction $J_{+(q+2\alpha)/\beta}$ is still real but oscillating.
 At the saddle point level, it receives contributions from two complex-conjugate saddle geometries, as familiar from higher dimensions.
 To leading order at large volume and in the semiclassical expansion, the oscillatory behaviour is captured by $e^{\ii \cL \ell/(12\pi L)}$, analogous to the $(d+1)$-dimensional result where the exponent is proportional to $\ii \Vol_d/(G_N L)$.